depado/quokka/README.md

 Flags:
   -c, --commands                 execute the after commands (make sure you know what it does)
-      --git.depth int            depth of git clone in case of git provider (default 1) --git.key string           private key to use to clone the template if needed -h, --help                     help for projectmpl
+      --git.depth int            depth of git clone in case of git provider (default 1) -h, --help                     help for projectmpl -k, --keep                     do not delete the template when operation is complete -o, --output string            output directory (default "output") -p, --path string              specify if the template is actually stored in a sub-directory of the downloaded file --template.output string   specify output directory for the template

-      --log.format string        one of text or json (default "text") --log.level string         one of debug, info, warn, error or fatal (default "info") --log.line                 enable filename and line in logs -o, --output string            output directory of rendered template (default "output") --password string          password for auth if needed --template.keep            do not delete the template when operation is complete --template.output string   specify output directory for the template --template.path string     specify if the template is actually stored in a sub-directory of the downloaded file --user string              user for auth if needed
+Use "projectmpl [command] --help" for more information about a command.
 ```

 ## Commands